|

 physical and theoretical study of potentially hazardous objects,

-Resolves to establish an ad hoc Joint Working Group on
+and Resolves to establish an ad hoc Joint Working Group on

 NEOs, with the participation of Commissions 4, 7, 9, 15, 16,